SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  1. (3)[Unconfirmed] Greater range of weapons ->
 To be at home in the Triad Wars atmosphere. we need more weapons, some makeshift weapons that give of that thug vibe, some of which the elite members or professional hitmen would use. (:P).
-To add to this atmosphere melee weapons such as steel chains, dual small kitchen knives, nunchucks, quarterstaff, sledgegammer, 2x4 wooden plank and perhaps brass knuckles are just some of the many weapons that could enhance the TW world.
+To add to this atmosphere melee weapons such as steel chains, butterfly knife, dual small kitchen knives, nunchucks, quarterstaff, sledgegammer, 2x4 wooden plank and perhaps brass knuckles are just some of the many weapons that could enhance the TW world.
 There are currently not many requests for ranged weapons, but the two I saw requested, was a sawn off shotgun and duel wielding of pistols.
 No confirmation from the devs currently of upcoming weapons.

  2. (5)[Unconfirmed] Weapon Mods ->
  Weapon mods don't seem to be essential in the TW universe or as needed as other content, but it would be nice to be able to